meltwater/mlabs-graphql/docs/README.md

 Create a [GraphQL Client].
 If a link or cache are not provided, they will be created.

+The Apollo Client `fetchPolicy` option is set to `no-cache` by default for each operation.

 #### Arguments

 1. `options` (*object*):